mcmonkey819/asyncRaceBot/README.md

   * Add Reactions
   * Use Slash Commands

+Once the bot application has been created and added to the server, make a note of the bot token.
+This token will be add

 ### Voice Permissions
   * Mute Members
   * Deafen Members
   * Move Members
-  * Use Voice Activity

-Once the bot application has been created and added to the server, make a note of the bot token.
-This token will be added to the bot_tokens.py file when deploying the bot as described in the Bot Config section below.
+  * Use Voice Activityed to the bot_tokens.py file when deploying the bot as described in the Bot Config section below.
 Please note, however, that you SHOULD NEVER ADD THIS TOKEN TO A FILE BEING COMMITTED TO GITHUB.
 This will publish your token for all the world to see.
 Conveniently, Discord has added a feature that scans for bot tokens and will disable your bot if you do this.
 It's then a pain to re-generate and update the config, so save yourself a headache and just don't do it to begin with.

 If you are looking to develop features for ARB, it is recommended to create a second bot application for testing purposes.
 Configuration of ARB includes the ability to run in test mode which will run the bot with a test bot token and run/respond in a separate test server.